 UC Master Gardeners donate tomato plants for students

-On Thursday, May 7, CalFresh Healthy Living, UC staff will give tomato seedlings to Oakland parents who come to pick up food for their children at West Oakland Middle School.
+On Thursday, May 7, 2021 CalFresh Healthy Living, UC staff gave tomato seedlings to Oakland parents who come to pick up food for their children at West Oakland Middle School.
 The plants are being donated by the UC Master Gardener Program of Alameda and Contra Costa counties

 “Gardening activities can help increase children's interest in eating fresh fruits and vegetables and improve their understanding of the health benefits and major nutrients found in the plants grown,” said Tuline Baykal, program supervisor of the CalFresh Healthy Living, UC team in Alameda County.

 The plants were part of the annual plant sale normally held in April to raise funds for the UC Master Gardener Program of Contra Costa County, which is funded primarily by revenue generated by the plant sale and donations.
 The sale, which attracts thousands of gardening enthusiasts, was canceled due to COVID-19 safety concerns.

 “We didn’t want the plants to go to waste, we wanted to get them out into the community,” said Dawn Kooyumjian, UC Master Gardener Program coordinator.

 In past weeks, they gave away tomato plants at Sankofa Academy, which serves children in preschool through fifth grade.